 skip to main content

-Being mindful of your online profiles
+Be mindful of online profiles

 Encourage your students to restrict their own profiles so that they can only receive calls from known contacts.
 It may be possible to avoid the need for students to have profiles at all by sending them email invites to a live video call once you have set this up.
 Either way of working can be made safeguarding compliant.

-Staying professional during the call
+Stay professional during the call

 Establish a serious and professional manner when teaching online.
 Emphasise to students and their parents that video calling apps are for lessons only and not for other contact, e.g. sharing photos or general messaging.